arjit95/FFMPlayer/README.md

 FFMPlayer
 =======

 A hybrid mediaplayer for android.
 It uses FFmpeg (has more filtering capabilities and more wider file support) or the android default audioplayer to play audio files.
-It is currently being used in [AmpX](https://play.google.com/store/apps/details?id=com.music.ampxnative&hl=en).

 Features
 --------